How to use this library

 Draft a polite decline to [person]'s meeting request, and propose two 30-min slots next week when I'm actually free.

-Cowork cross-references your Calendar for free slots, drafts the reply, and shows it for your review before sending.
-A good output: a draft that sounds like you, two slots that are genuinely free (not just unbooked), and an explicit send button rather than auto-send.
+A draft that sounds like you, two genuinely-free slots, and an explicit send button rather than auto-send.
 Capability: Gmail + Calendar connectors (read; send scope optional and explicit).

 4. Research and synthesis

-Three prompts that exercise web search (Cowork's built-in research surface) and, where helpful, attached files.
-Best run after you've installed a research-oriented plugin or skill.
+Three prompts that exercise web search and, where helpful, attached files.
+Best after installing a research-oriented plugin or skill.

 Research [company].
 Give me a one-page brief: what they do, recent news, leadership, and three angles for first contact.